Cancel anytime

 Key Offerings

 - Power Tools: Snap-on's power tools include cordless drills, impact wrenches, and grinders.
-Market share data is not readily available.
-Competitors include Milwaukee Tool (Techtronic Industries), and Makita.
+They cater to professional technicians.
+Competitors include Milwaukee Tool (TTI), DeWalt (SWK), and Bosch.
+Market share data is not precisely available, but it is a significant segment in overall revenue.

 Market Dynamics